ddbase3/MediaFoundation/README.md

-# MediaApi
+# MediaFoundation

 ---

 ## Overview

-MediaApi is a modular framework built for the BASE3 ecosystem.
+MediaFoundation is a modular framework built for the BASE3 ecosystem.
 It provides a unified foundation for working with media of all types—images, video, and audio—under a consistent, extensible API.
 The goal is to offer a common layer for plugins and services that require media loading, transformation, analysis, and export.

 ---

 ## Vision

-MediaApi aims to establish a cross-domain media abstraction that integrates seamlessly into the BASE3 runtime.
+MediaFoundation aims to establish a cross-domain media abstraction that integrates seamlessly into the BASE3 runtime.
 Each media type (image, video, audio, and later others like 3D or streaming) is handled by specialized components built on shared infrastructure and conventions.

 Future extensions may include: